CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 The repositories have the methods to perform the available requests of the context domain.

 The different repositories inside the SDK are:
   - `Repository`.
-Base interface that describe the minimum request of any repository, i.e. CRUD methods.
+Base interface that describes the minimum requests of any repository, i.e. CRUD methods.
   - `GeneralRepository`.
 Similar to the previous one, but it exists to separate a repository that is specialized to work directly for a context.
   - `DocumentsRepository`.
-The repository that the `DocumentsContext` and the `CarbonLDP` class contains and has all the multiple services the Carbon LDP platform offers.
+The repository that the `DocumentsContext` and the `CarbonLDP` class contain, it has all the multiple services the Carbon LDP platform offers.

-Since the `DocumentRespository` has a lot of methods, these are grouped and separated in different traits for having a better scalability:
+Since the `DocumentRespository` has a lot of methods, these are grouped and separated in different traits to have a better scalability:
   - `EventEmitterDocumentsRepositoryTrait`.
 Methods for the real-time subscriptions.
   - `SPARQLDocumentsRepositoryTrait`.
 Methods for making SPARQL queries.
   - `LDPDocumentsRepositoryTrait`.
 Methods for the CRUD and LDP action requests.
   - `QueryableDocumentsRepositoryTrait`.
-Methods for partial reading of documents.
+Methods for partially reading documents.

-Resources inside the SDK are also repositories, but this are described by the `$Repository` element.
+Resources inside the SDK are also repositories, but these are described by the `$Repository` element.
-This repository has the same functionality as one described before, but the methods are preceded with a `$` symbol, to avoid overlap between the repositories methods and the data of the resources.
+This repository has the same functionality as one described before, but the methods are preceded with a `$` symbol, to avoid overlaps between the repository's methods and the data of the resources.

 The main resources/repositories inside the SDK are:
   - `ResolvablePointer`.
 The base resource/repository that has a relation to a context's repository by the `$repository` property, to delegate the behavior and not repeat the implementation code.